 If you have visited an employer in Sweden and want to apply for a work permit

-If you have travelled to Sweden to meet an employer and have been offered a job, in certain cases you can apply for a work permit from within Sweden.
-There must be a shortage of labour within the profession and the employer will find it difficult to run their business if you do not start work immediately.
+If you have travelled to Sweden to meet an employer and have got an employment, in certain cases you can apply for a work permit from within Sweden.
+There must be a shortage of labour within the profession and the employer will find it difficult to run their business if you have to leave Sweden to apply for a permit.
 You must apply for and have been granted a work permit before starting work in Sweden.

 To be able to apply for a work permit without having to leave the country

-- there must be a high demand for labour, see list of professions with a labour shortage (only in Swedish)
+- there must be a high demand for labour, see list of professions with a labour shortage Pdf, 104 kB, opens in new window. (only in Swedish)